 On December 29, 2010, we sold \$15.0 million in aggregate principal amount of convertible promissory notes, or the December 2010 Convertible Notes, in a private placement to certain of our existing investors.
 50% of the principal amount was funded on December 29, 2010.
 The remaining 50% of the principal amount will be funded in a second closing to occur upon written request of holders of at least 75% of the outstanding principal amount of the December 2010 Convertible Notes.
-In connection with the issuance and sale of the December 2010 Convertible Notes, we issued warrants to the holders of the December 2010 Convertible Notes to purchase an aggregate of 167,361 shares of our common stock with an exercise price of \$13.44 per share.
-Pursuant to the terms of the agreement for the issuance and sale of the December 2010 Convertible Notes, in the event a second closing of the issuance and sale of the December 2010 Convertible Notes occurs, we will issue warrants to the holders of the December 2010 Convertible Notes to purchase an additional 167,361 shares of our common stock with an exercise price of \$13.44 per share.
-However, our existing investors have indicated they will not purchase the additional \$7.5 million of December 2010 Convertible Notes in the second closing.
-The December 2010 Convertible Notes have an interest rate of 5% per year from and after March 31, 2011 and all principal and accrued and unpaid interest on the December 2010 Convertible Notes is due and payable upon the earliest of: (1) a sale of us, (2) the date which is 30 days after the last day of the month that is 33 months after the expiration of the "interest only period" under the Hercules Credit Facility and (3) 91 days after the date that all obligations under the Hercules Credit Facility are paid in full and the Hercules Credit Facility is terminated.
+In connection with the issuance and sale of the December 2010 Convertible Notes, we issued warrants to the holders of the December 2010 Convertible Notes to purchase an aggregate of 1,800,000 shares of our common stock with an exercise price of \$1.25 per share.
+Pursuant to the terms of the agreement for the issuance and sale of the December 2010 Convertible Notes, in the event the second closing of the issuance and sale of the December 2010 Convertible Notes, we will issue warrants to the holders of the December 2010 Convertible Notes to purchase an additional 1,800,000 shares of our common stock with an exercise price of \$1.25 per share.
+The December 2010 Convertible Notes will have an interest rate of 5% per year from and after March 31, 2011 and all principal and accrued and unpaid interest on the December 2010 Convertible Notes is due and payable upon the earliest of: (1) a sale of us, (2) the date which is 30 days after the last day of the month that is 33 months after the expiration of the "interest only period" under the Hercules Credit Facility and (3) 91 days after the date that all obligations under the Hercules Credit Facility are paid in full and the Hercules Credit Facility is terminated.